theupshift/chrdev/about.md

 ---

-I made pomodoro.cc in 2014. it **was** a clean timer  Technique to help you to keep your focus.
+I made pomodoro.cc in 2014. it **was** a clean timer to help you to keep your focus.

 I had to shut it down because of a [trademark issue](/posts/2020-02-13-So-Long-and-Thanks-for-All-the-Veggies/).

 ## Polyglot programmer

-*probably* wrote at least some **javascript** every day over the past five years
+*probably* wrote at least some **JavaScript** every day over the past six years

-depending on the weather outside, I refresh my little but solid **elixir** skills
+Depending on the weather outside, I refresh my little but solid **Elixir** skills

-when I feel really bad, I console myself with some **haskell** (completed the course [FP101 at UNI Delft](https://www.edx.org/course/introduction-functional-programming-delftx-fp101x-0))
+When I feel really bad, I console myself with some **Haskell** (completed the course [FP101 at UNI Delft](https://www.edx.org/course/introduction-functional-programming-delftx-fp101x-0))

-had a chance to dabble with **python** in the context of python notebooks when I was doing my first steps understanding what ML is
+Had a chance to dabble with **Python** in the context of python notebooks when I was doing my first steps understanding what ML is

-when I was doing **ruby** I felt on top of the world
+When I was doing **Ruby** I felt on top of the world

-as a classic, **java**, but I prefer to stay away from it
+As a classic, **Java**, but I prefer to stay away from it

 </div>